Vortex Shedding | Stack Vibration | Meca Enterprises

 Since Meca specializes in Stack design, we frequently encounter problems with new and existing stacks experiencing vortex induced vibration.
 It’s the single biggest problem that faces stack designers.
 As a result, we began offering services to assist Engineers in solving vortex shedding problems.
 We can help you with evaluation of a specific stack vibration problem, but here are the common solutions as well as their advantages and disadvantages.

-Vortex Shedding Solution Advantages Disadvantages
+Vortex Shredding Solution Advantages Disadvantages

 Damping Pad

-• Does not Increase wind loads
+• Does not increase wind loads

-• Impervious to most oils and Solvents
+• Impervious to most oils and solvents

-• Not frequency dependent, works for all Modes of vibration
+• Not frequency dependent, works for all modes of vibration

 • Can only withstand up to 200° F [93 °C]